 Do You Know Where your Books are?

 Do you ever loan your books out, and then weeks or months later start looking for it?
 I am frequently guilty of this.
 To keep me from ‘losing’ a book, I have a form in my Homemaking Manual that helps me keep track.
 It has a space for the date I loaned it, the title, author, and who I loaned it to.
-There is also a column to show if the books has been returned or not.
+There is also a column to show if the books have been returned or not.